 The materials in the Children’s House classroom can be divided into three main groups:

 1. The Practical Life Exercises

-The exercise of practical life gives the child incentive for intelligent movement and for self correction.
+The exercise of practical life gives the child incentive for intelligent movement and for self-correction.
 Untrained adults might have the impression that the children are just playing.
-Instead, they are doing meaningful work needed to gain movement, coordination, and self perfection.
+Instead, they are doing meaningful work needed to gain movement, coordination, and self-perfection.
 Work such as cleaning, setting the table, and pouring grains from one pitcher to another attracts the children.
-Their spirit finds expression in activities, and their interest is kept alive by the difficult exactness of the actions, by the attention to fine details.
+Their spirit finds expression in activities, and their interest is kept alive by the difficult exactness of the actions and by the attention to fine details.
 Gross and fine motor skills are being honed in preparation for more advanced work like writing.

 2. The Sensorial Materials

 The sensorial materials constitute another fascinating work attraction for the refinement of their five senses.
 These include sound cylinders where a child orders like-sized wood cylinders by sound, softest to loudest, jars with 2 colors that mix to create a third color when shaken, and sand letters that give visual, muscular, and auditory impressions, to name only a few.

 Not only are the children of the first plane of education sensitive to perfecting movement and sensorial perceptions, they are also ripe to absorb early language formation and basic mathematical concepts.
 Sensorial materials not only engage the senses, but also act as learning tools towards this language and mathematical development.
 Object boxes, phonograms, the moveable alphabet, pink tower, binomial cube and more, make letters, phonics, numbers, volume and are size tangible.

 3. The Academic Materials